TimelyClock/clock/README.md

 - demo 1 https://dropways.github.io/deskapp/
 - demo 2 https://deskapp-dashboard.herokuapp.com/

-## Bugs Reports
+## Contact
-Have a bug or a feature request?
-Please open a new issue.
+Having trouble with TimelyClock?
+Please contact applesonapples506@gmail.com.

 # MIT License

-Copyright (c) 2018 DeskApp
+Copyright (c) 2020 TimelyClock

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal